Department of Fisheries and Ports (Kerala)

 The Department of Fisheries and Ports is an administrative department under the Government of Kerala, responsible for fisheries development, harbour engineering, port infrastructure, and the welfare of fishermen in the state.
 The department formulates fisheries policies, ensures sustainable marine resource management, oversees coastal infrastructure development, and supervises fishing harbours and landing centres across Kerala.

 It is one of the key economic and coastal administration departments and functions through directorates, missions, and public sector undertakings.
 The department implements welfare schemes for fishermen, promotes marine and inland aquaculture, and functions as a nodal authority for centrally sponsored fisheries programmes.

-Ministerial Team
+Leadership

-The Department of Fisheries and Ports is headed by Cabinet Ministers of the Government of Kerala, and the incumbent Minister for Fisheries is Saji Cherian and Minister for Ports is V. N. Vasavan.
+The Department of Fisheries and Ports is headed by Cabinet Ministers of the Government of Kerala, and the incumbent Minister for Fisheries is V. E. Abdul Gafoor and Minister for Ports is V. D. Satheesan, who is the Chief Minister of Kerala.

 Administratively, the department is headed by a Principal Secretary to Government, an IAS officer.
 The Principal Secretary is supported by Additional Secretaries, Deputy Secretaries, and Section Officers in the Secretariat.
 The current Secretary to Government (Ports) is Dr. A. Kowsigan IAS and Secretary to Government (Fisheries) is B. Abdul Nasar IAS.

 The operational wings of the department include: